Tajcore/-info2180-lab2/README.md

 # INFO2180 Lab 2
-This is Lab 2 for Tahjyei Thompson
+This is Lab 2 for Tahjyei Tevin Thompson